Menopause-Informed Psychological Care

 The term Menopause-Informed Psychological Care has been used in clinical and professional contexts to describe psychological practice tailored to women in perimenopause and menopause.
 Until now, it has functioned more as an orientation than as a defined concept, a way of signalling that menopause is taken seriously within psychological work, rather than a clearly bounded set of practices.

-This paper offers a working definition and proposes seven defining criteria that, taken together, distinguish Menopause-Informed Psychological Care from psychological work that is menopause-aware, menopause-sensitive, or simply happens to involve menopausal clients.
+This paper offers a working definition and proposes seven defining criteria that, taken together, distinguish Menopause-Informed Psychological Care from psychological work that is menopause-aware, menopause-literate, or simply happens to involve menopausal clients.

 The definition is offered as a contribution to professional dialogue.
 It is intended as a starting point for engagement with colleagues, professional bodies, training providers, and academic partners and not as a fixed standard.
 The expectation is that the working definition will be refined through field engagement over time, in the same way that adjacent concepts such as trauma-informed care have developed through proposed definitions, peer engagement, and gradual institutional adoption.